 While federal regulations currently require drivers to be at least 21 years old to drive commercial trucks, the new bill would allow connecting states to join together and drop the age limit for interstate commerce.
 Currently, some states do permit teens to drive big trucks, but they are prohibited from crossing state borders.

-large truck accident s can lead to life-threatening circumstances.
-If you or someone you love is ever hurt in a truck wreck, contact the experienced trucking accident lawyers at Gordon & Doner.
+Large truck accident s can lead to life-threatening circumstances.
+If you or someone you love is ever hurt in a truck wreck, contact the experienced truck accident lawyers at Gordon & Doner.
 We are committed to fighting for the rights of the injured.